ampproject/amphtml/extensions/amp-script/amp-script.md

 The `amp-script` component allows you run custom JavaScript to render UI elements, such as a React component.

-{% call callout('Important', type='caution') %}
-`amp-script` is in active development and under [experimental availability](https://amp.dev/documentation/guides-and-tutorials/learn/experimental).
-It's subject to breaking API changes and should not yet be used in production.
-{% endcall %}

 ### A simple example

 An `amp-script` element can load a JavaScript file from a URL: